Frequently Asked Questions

 A Yes!
 UIS is an accredited Student and Exchange Visitor Program (SEVP) school, and both our undergraduate and graduate degrees are federally STEM designated.
 International students are eligible to apply for the STEM OPT Extension.
 For more information, please visit the Office of International Student Services.

 Q What are the guidelines for the personal essay and letters of reference?

 Q Do you have a Bachelor’s degree program?

 A Yes!
-Previously the UIS Department of Environmental Studies offered only Master’s degrees and an undergraduate minor in Environmental Studies.
-We started a BA in Environmental Studies in Fall 2013, and enrollments are climbing.
+Although most students in our department are at the graduate level, we started a BA in Environmental Studies in Fall 2013, and enrollments are climbing.

 Q Is student housing available on the UIS campus?

 A Yes, There are several dormitory/apartment arrangement on the campus facility.
 For more information see the UIS Residence Life Website.

 Q Are there scholarships available to ENS students?

 A Yes.
 There are scholarships open to every student on campus, some based on financial need, some based on academic performance, and some with other bases (such as residency or background).
 There are scholarships only available to ENS undergraduates (Thomas A. Shearer – $3750), only to ENS master’s students (ENS Alumni Award – $700; Luther W. Skelton Endowment for Energy Policy and Research – $400), and some restricted to students in ENS or a couple other departments (Rochester Lion’s Club – $1000; Mary and Nelson Howarth – $1100).
 The scholarship application deadline is 15 February each year.